-So you may be wondering, out of all those products, how many of them warned people by listing PFAS on the ingredients list?
+How many of them warned people by listing PFAS on the ingredients list?

 Well in the study, 88% of products with PFAS chemicals in them did NOT list them on the ingredients.1

 Which is a big problem for those that would like to avoid PFAS chemicals and still use mainstream cosmetic products.
 Since PFAS are rarely disclosed on labels, it makes it almost impossible to avoid.
 But I have a few tips near the end to make it a bit easier to navigate this minefield.